China seeks to boost economy as first virus death reported outside its borders

 Some meal deliveries in Shanghai and Beijing have started to arrive with a note showing the temperatures of the workers that prepared, packaged and delivered the food - to reassure customers they are not sick - according to residents and social media postings.

-OPEC and non-OPEC’s Joint Technical Committee (JTC) has scheduled a meeting over Feb.
-4-5 in Vienna to assess the impact of the virus on oil demand, OPEC+ sources told Reuters.
+OPEC and non-OPEC's Joint Technical Committee (JTC) has scheduled a meeting over Tuesday and Wednesday in Vienna to assess the impact of the virus on oil demand, OPEC+ sources told Reuters.

 TRAVEL BANS, EVACUATIONS